The Ultimate Guide to OSINT and Google Dorking

 5. Password Dorks: By using specific keywords related to password files or databases, users can find insecure login credentials that have been leaked or exposed online.

 6. Vulnerability Dorks: These search queries target websites or web applications with known vulnerabilities, such as SQL injection or cross-site scripting.
-By using vulnerability dorks, hackers can identify potential entry points for unauthorized access or data manipulation.
+By using vulnerability dorks, hackers can identify potential entry points for unauthorised access or data manipulation.

 7. Directory Listing Dorks: These search queries target websites that have directory listings enabled, allowing users to view the files and folders stored on the server.
 This can reveal sensitive information that was not meant to be public.